 Pastor’s Bible Studies

 It’s Bible Studies like no other.
 A typical remark heard on the way out is “Amazing.”
 It’s a history lesson about the location, lifestyle and daily struggles of the people.
-Or, as Rev. Lavoie sometimes says”Let’s go down this little rabbit hole of biblical history.”
-The Pastor’s Bible Studies are held on every Wednesday at 10:30 a.m. and on the 2nd and 4th Thursdays of each month at 7:00 p.m.
+Or, as Rev. Conant sometimes says “Let’s go down this little rabbit hole of biblical history.”
+The Pastor’s Bible Studies are held on every Wednesday at 7:30 (Men’s Bible Study) and 11:00 a.m.

 The purpose of RCC Mission and Outreach program is to support missionaries and mission activities with time, talent, and financial support both locally and internationally.
 The committee also organizes congregational response to emergencies and natural disasters.
 Click here for information on our Christian Service Ministry.